• Share this on:

 Second-hand fashion

-The market for second-hand apparel is growing steadily in Europe, helped by convenient reselling, renting and swapping apps such as Vinted, Vestiaire Collective and By Rotation.
+The market for second-hand apparel is growing steadily in Europe, helped by convenient reselling, renting and swapping apps such as Vinted and Vestiaire Collective.
 This could in time threaten the import of pants into Europe.
+Preparing your product for the second-hand market may include adding easy repair solutions (such as a repair kit).

 Sustainable alternatives

-Two of the materials traditionally used to make pants, conventional cotton and wool, score relatively badly on sustainability.
-Considering the rising demand in Europe for sustainable apparel, try to use sustainable materials (see the above paragraph on sustainable production and social compliance).
+Two of the materials traditionally used to make pants, conventional cotton and wool, perform relatively badly with regard to sustainability.
+Considering the rising demand in Europe for sustainable apparel, try to use sustainable materials.

 Tips: